vodquang96/django-anymail/docs/esps/postmark.rst

 settings for each of them.

-Postmark will report these Anymail :attr:`~anymail.signals.AnymailTrackingEvent.event_type`\s: rejected, failed, bounced, deferred, delivered, autoresponded, opened, complained, unsubscribed, subscribed.
-(Postmark does not support sent or clicked events.)
+Postmark will report these Anymail :attr:`~anymail.signals.AnymailTrackingEvent.event_type`\s: rejected, failed, bounced, deferred, delivered, autoresponded, opened, clicked, complained, unsubscribed, subscribed.
+(Postmark does not support sent--what it calls "processed"--events through webhooks.)

 The event's :attr:`~anymail.signals.AnymailTrackingEvent.esp_event` field will be a `dict` of Postmark `delivery <http://developer.postmarkapp.com/developer-delivery-webhook.html>`_,